sushantdsuwal/jobboard/README.md

 There are 100 candidate users, 100 companies account & 1 admin account.
 There are 100 dummy job posts added by random companies.

-Step 1: Create a database called jobboard and import everything from database.sql file.
+Step 1: Create a database called jobboard and import everything from jobboard.sql file(you can find it inside database folder).
 Next check your db.php file for database connection configuration

 ```php
 //Your db.php Mysql Config